Technical information

 _ choosing a board that's a little smaller (-20 cm to -25 cm) will make it lighter on the way up and easier to handle on the way down.
 It will be a little easier.

-_ choosing a slightly larger board (-15 to -10 cm) will give more stability at high speed, and more buoyancy in powder.
+_ choosing a slightly bigger board (-15 to -10 cm) will give more stability at high speed, and more buoyancy in powder.

 151cm (50 - 70 kg) => from 1m55 to 1m70